 In the past twenty years, scholarly work on nations and nationalism has proliferated exponentially in the academic community.
-While some of this work is largely descriptive (Seton-Watson, 1977, Hobsbawm, 1991), quite a few of the publications on nationalism have attempted to develop theories on the origins of nationalism or explain its role as a transnational system of identity.
+While some of this work is largely descriptive (Seton-Watson 1977; Hobsbawm 1991), quite a few of the publications on nationalism have attempted to develop theories on the origins of nationalism or explain its role as a transnational system of identity.
 The proliferation of theories on nationalism is shaped by our present interest in identity politics, the resurfacing of nationalism in an era of increasing globalization, and, as Eric Hobsbawm has hopefully suggested, the propensity to see things most clearly when they are already in decline.
 It is also due in part, I think, to the powerful theories of nationalism generated in the early 1980s.
-Benedict Anderson and Ernest Gellner - whose works were both first published in 1983 - created theories of nationalism, which, like most good theories, have given scholars a paradigm to employ, refine, and quite often, debunk.2 Anderson, in particular, informed the debate on nationalism by identifying the importance of language, symbols and collective imagination in shaping modern understandings of national identity.
-His eminently quotable concept of the nation as an "imagined community" seems to appear in every work on nationalism since the book's publication.
-Anderson took from anthropology the decision to look for the "cultural roots" of national identity in religion and other premodern forms of identity.3 He suggested that the advent of new conceptions of time - manifest in novels and newspapers - enabled the creation of communities of people who could see themselves as parts of a first person plural, without ever knowing each
+Benedict Anderson and Ernest Gellner - whose works were both first published in 1983 - created theories of nationalism, which, like most good theories, have given scholars a paradigm to employ,

-1 E. Hobsbawm, Nationalism in the Late Twentieth Century, [in:] The Nationalism Reader, Omar Dahbour and Micheline R. Ishay eds., Humanities Press, New Jersey 1995, 370.
-It may seem odd to talk of the decline of nationalism and its resurfacing in the same sentence, as I did above.
+1 E. Hobsbawm, "Nationalism in the Late Twentieth Century", in: Omar Dahbour and Micheline R. Ishay (eds.), The Nationalism Reader, Humanities Press: New Jersey 1995, p.
+370. It may seem odd to talk of the decline of nationalism and its resurfacing in the same sentence, as I did above.
 Liah Greenfeld disagrees with anyone who believes that nationalism is on the wane.
-See L. Greenfeld, Transcending the Nation's Worth, [in:] The Worth of Nations, C. Velez ed., The University Professors, Boston 1994.
+See L. Greenfeld, "Transcending the Nation's Worth", in: C. Velez (ed.), The Worth of Nations, The University Professors: Boston 1994.
 Even if Greenfeld is probably right, I think it is still a valid observation that the relative maturity of nationalism, at least, has made it easier to study.
 Lest we become too confident in our present ability to interpret nationalism, however, it is always humbling to read the brilliant "vivisection" of the nation by Ernest Renan, written in its youth (1882).